 Why Is A Go-Kart’s Clutch Important?

 The clutch is a small part on the exterior of the kart’s engine.
 You can only see the clutch drum, which is the outside casing, or housing, of the clutch.
 The clutch is connected to the chain, and it holds the front sprocket.
-The front sprocket is the smaller of the two, and it will likely have between eleven and thirteen teeth.
+The front sprocket is the smaller of the two, and it will likely have between 11 and 13 teeth.

 The clutch is crucial to your kart because it is what transfers the power from the engine into drive.
 Essentially, the clutch is used to create the energy that turns your kart’s wheels.
 Therefore, without a clutch your kart will have no drive.

 The actual clutch is found inside the housing, and unlike the one found in a car, it is a centrifugal clutch.
 This means that the ‘shoe’ found inside the clutch housing spins and generates centrifugal force which generates the power to turn the wheels.
 We will go into more detail on how all of this works later.

 Centrifugal clutches are more sensitive than a normal clutch, and if too much pressure is put onto them, they can easily break or even begin to melt.
 Therefore, it is crucial to check your clutch regularly and ensure that there is no damage.